Preston Tramways Company

 History

-The corporation was however not content to share the town with a private tramway operator, but was instead keen to have all the town's tramways under municipal control.
-A price was subsequently agreed with the PTCo for its tramway assets, the company running its last tram on the 31st December 1886, and Hardings taking over operation the next day (as the corporation's lessee).
+The corporation was, however, not content to share the town with a private tramway operator, but was instead keen to have all the town's tramways under municipal control.
+A price was eventually agreed with the PTCo for the corporation to purchase the company line and tramway assets, the company running its last tram on the 31st December 1886, and Hardings taking over operation the next day (as the lessee of the corporation).

 Uniforms

-Unfortunately, not a single photo appears to have survived from this tramway company.
-However, the large body of photographic evidence from the corporation horse-tram era (1882 to 1903) clearly shows staff wearing informal attire (see link), which suggests that this may also have been the case in company days (1879-1886).
+Unfortunately, not a single photograph appears to have survived that shows a horse tram of this company, let alone a driver or conductor.
+However, the large body of photographic evidence from the corporation horse-tram era (1882 to 1903) clearly shows staff wearing informal attire (see link), which suggests that this was probably also the case for PTCo tramway staff (1879-1886).

 Further reading